 I’m a multi-faceted software engineer with experience in development and architecture of modern, cloud-native applications, incorporating secure coding and quality assurance practices.
-My primary background is backend Java development, and my current interests are around observability and building tools for cloud-native applications.
+My primary background is backend Java and Go development, and my current interests are around observability and building tools for cloud-native applications.
 For the past few years, I’ve been developing observability tools, contributing to projects like Jaeger and OpenTelemetry.